mishrasunny174/libc-debug-build/README.md

 # libc-debug-build
-A storage repository to contain debug build of compiles glibc libraries
+A storage repository to contain debug build of compiled glibc libraries